Johnmulu/Loan_Calculator/README.md

+# Loan_Calculator
-# Loan_Calculatoa simple website for calculating your loan.
+Simple website for calculating your loan.